 Note that doctr requires Python 3.5 or newer.

 and enter your data.
-You will need your GitHub username and password, and the repo you want to build the docs for.
+You will need your GitHub username and password, and the repo organization / name for which you want to build the docs.

-That repo should already be setup with Travis.
-We recommend enabling branch protection for the gh-pages branch and other branches, as the deploy key used by Doctr has the ability to push to any branch in your repo.
+Note: That repo should already be set up with Travis.
+We recommend enabling branch protection for the gh-pages branch and other branches, as the deploy key used by doctr has the ability to push to any branch in your repo.

-in your .travis.yml.
-See the one used by Doctr itself for example.
+See the travis config file used by Doctr itself for example.

-Put doctr deploy in the script section of your .travis.yml.
+Warning: Put doctr deploy . in the script section of your .travis.yml.
 If you use after_success, it will not cause the build to fail.